freedombox/FreedomBox/HACKING.md

 ## Repository

-Plinth is available from [salsa.debian.org](https://salsa.debian.org/freedombox-team/plinth).
+FreedomBox Service (Plinth) is available from [salsa.debian.org](https://salsa.debian.org/freedombox-team/plinth).

 ## Bugs & TODO

-You can report bugs on Plinth's [issue tracker](https://salsa.debian.org/freedombox-team/plinth/issues).
+You can report bugs on FreedomBox Service's (Plinth's) [issue tracker](https://salsa.debian.org/freedombox-team/plinth/issues).

 See CONTRIBUTING.md for information how to best contribute code.

 ## Internationalization

-To mark text for translation, Plinth uses Django's translation strings.
+To mark text for translation, FreedomBox Service (Plinth) uses Django's translation strings.
 A module should e.g. `from django.utils.translation import ugettext as _` and wrap user-facing text with `_()`.
 Use it like this:

 ```python
 message = _('Application successfully installed and configured.')